-Analyzing consumer sentiment by political party, we unsurprisingly see higher readings among Democratic voters and lower readings among Republican voters, which is consistent with history, reflecting higher sentiment from those in favor of the sitting party in the White House.
-Sentiment fell slightly among Republicans from July to August but rose by 4.9 and 1.5 points among Democrats and independents, respectively.
-The recent rise among these latter cohorts may be due in part to voter enthusiasm around Harris entering the race.
-However, the index among independents remains closer to Republicans than that of Democrats overall (see Exhibit 6).
+Analyzing consumer sentiment by political party, we unsurprisingly see higher readings among Democratic voters and lower readings among Republican voters, which is consistent with history, reflecting higher sentiment from those in favor of the White House incumbent's party.

+Sentiment fell slightly among Republicans and independents from August to September but rose by 1.7 points among Democrats, partly due to Democratic voter enthusiasm around Harris entering the race, a continuation of sentiment from the July jump.
+However, the index among independents remains closer to Republicans than that of Democrats overall (see Exhibit 5).
 The alignment in sentiment could perhaps point to how cohorts may vote in November.

-Exhibit 5: Consumer Sentiment Rose Modestly But Still Favors Republicans
+Exhibit 4: Consumer Sentiment Rose Modestly but Still Favors Republicans

-Note: Latest index reading is preliminary Source: Bloomberg, Morgan Stanley Wealth Management Global Investment Office as of Aug.
-26, 2024
+Note: Latest index reading is preliminary Source: Bloomberg, Morgan Stanley Wealth Management Global Investment Office as of Sept.
+24, 2024